fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

    #   cut_and_serve()
    print(y)

-When something unexpected happens, I just break the chain between two of the verbs (comment out the rest, or when interactive perhaps just leave the remaining bit as a dangling [but unreached] bit of syntax) and then check if the partial chain produces results in line with expectations |--| if not the problem is somewhere above,
+When trying to figure out where something unexpected happened, I start by just breaking the chain between two of the verbs (comment out the rest, or when interactive perhaps just leave the remaining bit as a dangling [but unreached] bit of syntax) and then check if the partial chain produces results in line with expectations |--| if not the problem is somewhere above,